Frequently Asked Questions

 From the front line of the home to the street right of way a fence may be no higher than four feet.

 Set back requirements vary according to location and zoning districts.
 Please refer to the Unified Zoning Ordinance section that refers to the area where you have chosen to build.

 In valuing a structure the Assessor takes into consideration the outside measurements, type of construction, year built, condition, etc.

 After all data is gathered, appropriate cost tables, depreciation, and neighborhood factors are applied that result in a value.
 The land is valued separately and takes into consideration such things as location, use, and home site value as well as road and water frontage and any Right-of-Way associated with the land..

-Your assessment is based on ALL strucutures and land associated with a particular parcel.
-Each parcel is associated with a unique ID number or Parcel Number.
-Whatever is located in the confines of the deeded dimensions of a particulat parcel, will be assessed to that parcel.
+Your assessment is based on ALL strucutures and land associated with a specific parcel.
+Each parcel is associated with a unique ID or Parcel Number.
+Whatever is located within the confines of the deeded dimensions of said parcel, will be assessed to that parcel.